Medical Interest Groups

 Faculty Advisors: Dr. Susan Schmidt, Dr. Jason Foltz

-Generalist Physicians In Training (GPIT) Interest Group
+Generalist Physicians In Training (GPIT) Interest Group (Not Active)

 The GPIT Interest Group is committed to fostering student interest in medical generalism; developing a community-responsive physician workforce; and increasing the number of medical students entering primary care fields through information dissemination, advocacy, student outreach, innovative programming, research and peer support.